Erbology

 Prunes contain negligible amounts of fat, saturated fat and cholesterol.
 They are also low in protein, providing 0.7g per serving.

-On the other hand, prunes contain significant amounts of carbohydrate, fiber and sugars.
+On the other hand, prunes contain significant amounts of carbohydrate, fibre and sugars.
 Let’s take a look at their role in your body.

 Carbohydrates in prunes

-The total carbohydrates listed on food labels include dietary fiber, sugars and starch.
-Therefore, the numbers you see listed under ‘fiber and ‘sugars’ above are included within the total for ‘carbohydrate’.
+The total carbohydrates listed on food labels include dietary fibre, sugars and starch.
+Therefore, the numbers you see listed under ‘fibre’ and ‘sugars’ above are included within the total for ‘carbohydrate’.

 Of those net carbohydrates, 11g are sugars.